 A shotgun isn’t used to hit the eye of the bird.
-Hunters who use shotgun are just concerned with killing the bird (or any bird beside it).
-It’s the similar case with shotgun approach in marketing.
+Hunters who use shotguns are just concerned with killing the bird (or any bird beside it).
+It’s a similar case with the shotgun approach in marketing.

-Shotgun Approach is a marketing strategy where marketers tries to appeal to a wide market of potential customers by using various (both Above the line and Below the line) advertising strategies.
-This situation occurs when target audience of the business is too diverse to focus on any one segment.
+The shotgun approach is a marketing strategy where marketers try to appeal to a wide market of potential customers by using various (both above the line and below the line) advertising strategies.
+This situation occurs when the target audience of the business is too diverse to focus on any one segment.

-Hence, just like a shotgun which fires a large number of smaller pellets in a wide area, marketers opt for techniques like Television advertisements, out of home advertisements, radio ads, and other ATL & BTL marketing strategies to target as many people as possible.
+Hence, just like a shotgun that fires a large number of smaller pellets in a wide area, marketers opt for techniques like television advertisements, out of home advertisements, radio ads, and other ATL & BTL marketing strategies to target as many people as possible.

-Marketers, in this approach, focus more on product than on target audience to appeal to everyone.
+Marketers, in this approach, focus more on the product than on the target audience to appeal to everyone.
 The product and its benefits are usually generic which form the locus of all the communication.

 Features of Shotgun Approach

-Shotgun Approach is a subset of Mass Marketing Approach.
+The shotgun approach is a subset of mass marketing approach.
 The focus is on getting as many eyeballs as possible by creating some creative promotional strategies and placing them in huge quantities.

 - The main focus is to get as many impressions as possible which will eventually turn into sales.

-- It usually cost a lot to implement.
+- It usually costs a lot to implement.

 Difference Between Shotgun Approach and Rifle Approach

-The focus of shotgun approach is to reach as much audience as possible through wide-ranging strategies while Rifle approach focuses on specific, high-yield prospects through one to one promotional mediums .
+The focus of the shotgun approach is to reach as much audience as possible through wide-ranging strategies while the rifle approach focuses on specific, high-yield prospects through one to one promotional mediums.
 To simplify it further –

-This Approach can be used by (and is useful to) any kind of business which has its target audience spread over a large demographic or has various demographics as its target audience.
+This approach can be used by and is useful to any kind of business that has its target audience spread over a large demographic or has various demographics as its target audience.
 It increases the odds of hitting a target when it is more difficult to focus on one.

 Examples of Shotgun Approach

-Shotgun, though started offline, has seen a tremendous growth with the internet boom.
-Internet, though a great tool to implement the rifle approach of marketing, has seen companies using Shotgun approach as well.
+Shotgun, though started offline, has seen tremendous growth with the internet boom.
+Internet, though a great tool to implement the rifle approach of marketing, has seen companies using the shotgun approach as well.